C-Undritz/Pattern-Spiel/README.md

 	2. It will allow for competition across devices and the wider player base.

 ### 2. Friends feature.
-* Allow user to add friends to there game which could be facilitated vis a facebook friends list.
+* Allow user to add friends to their game which could be facilitated via a Facebook friends list.
 This will allow scores to be compared between friends for additional competition.

 ### 3. Integration with social media.
-* Develop further the integration with social media platforms to raise profile of the game and developer.  in this players can:
+* Develop further the integration with social media platforms to raise the profile of the game and developer.
+In this players can:
-	* post high scores automatically when conditions are met.
+	* Post high scores automatically when conditions are met.
-	* post screen shots.
+	* Post screen shots.
-	* converse with friends about the game.
+	* Converse with friends about the game.

 ### 4. High Score for custom game.
 * There are 24 combinations for the custom game which is a lot but it would not be hard to set up a database and so high scores for these games could be saved within a database to create further player competition.